-In this examination, four question types are used, namely:
+In this examination, three question types are used, namely:

 - Classic Similar to a standard multiple-choice exam, you are asked to choose one answer from a list of possible answers.
-There are usually four options, but sometimes there are only three. - Matching You are asked to link items on one list to items in a second list. - Multiple Response You are asked to choose two correct answers from a list of possible answers.
+There are usually four options, but sometimes there are only three. - Multiple Response You are asked to choose two correct answers from a list of possible answers.
 The list contains five options, with two of those options being correct. - Assertion Reason You are asked to evaluate two statements (an assertion and a reason), to determine if either, both or neither is true and, if both are true, whether the reason explains why the assertion is true.